 Be sure to consider these four areas when determining how to create a diversity dashboard.

 Employees’ backgrounds and experiences can help shape HR decisions, such as health care plan options or work hour flexibility.
 Gender, age, race, ethnicity, and neurodiversity are some key demographics to measure and analyze.
 Google has expanded its autism community, for example.

 2. Leadership Demographics

 It’s important that leadership reflects the diversity of their employees company-wide.
 This can improve professional relationships and pave pathways for equality and inclusivity for future leaders and employees.
 Measuring how diverse your leaders are in a scorecard provides a guide to help companies work toward specific goals.
-For example, last year, Adidas made a commitment to prioritizing women leadership when creating their goals and objectives.
-Since then, the percentage of women in management positions increased to 37%, just a few percentage points shy of their target of 40% by 2025.
+For example, last year, Adidas made a commitment to prioritize promoting women to leadership positions when creating their goals and objectives.
+Since then, the percentage of women in management positions increased to 37%, just a few percentage points shy of its target of 40% by 2025.

 3. HR Practices